CCPA—Not Just for Californians

 By Axiom Law

-When the California Consumer Protection Act (CCPA) goes into effect on January 1, 2020 it won’t just impact consumers and businesses headquartered in California, but a wide range of companies who do business in the state.
+When the California Consumer Privacy Act (CCPA) goes into effect on January 1, 2020 it won’t just impact consumers and businesses headquartered in California, but a wide range of companies who do business in the state.
 By one conservative estimate based on US Census data, the CCPA will impact over 500,000 companies, including those who make over $25 million in gross annual revenue.
 By expanding data privacy laws and protections for consumers, the CCPA also raises questions about the future of data privacy regulations and how regulations will evolve as more jurisdictions, including other US states, pass privacy legislation.
 As privacy regulation reshapes how companies do business around the world, here’s a look at some important aspects of the CPPA that companies need to know about the law and its potential consequences, regardless of their location.

 Who does the law apply to?